 The new 9 hole course extension at Caddington GC, within the Chilterns Area of Outstanding Natural Beauty, is now open for play.
 This has incorporated the re-routing of the existing 18-hole course to create a new 27-hole golf course layout, designed by Gaunt Golf Design.
 It has been built by McGee Construction Group, based in North London, also the owners of the facility.

-The original nine hole course, which was formerly known as the Griffin Golf Club, and owned by Vauxhall Motors, served employees of the nearby Luton car plant.
-Extended to 18 holes in the early 1990s, it was bought by McGee Construction Group in 2008.
-GGD was hired shortly afterwards to extend the course to 27 holes.
+The original 9 hole course, which was formerly known as the Griffin Golf Club, and owned by Vauxhall Motors, served employees of the nearby Luton car plant.
+This was extended to 18 holes in the early 1990s and was bought by McGee Construction Group in 2008.
+Gaunt Golf Design was hired shortly afterwards to extend the course to 27 holes.

-“Around two thirds of the site is brand new, while the remaining third has been tweaked,” said McGee.
-The result is a full-size eighteen hole course, plus a nine hole academy loop comprised of one par four and eight par threes.
+“Around two thirds of the golf course is now new, while the remaining third has been tweaked and refined,” said McGee.
+The result is a full-size 18 hole course, plus a 9 hole academy loop comprised of one par four and eight par threes.
 “Eight holes on the main course are entirely new, while three more have been substantially altered,” said Jonathan.
 “On the academy course, six holes are new, while three have been rebuilt.”

-The course will open in phases: “The main eighteen should be ready for play in summer 2018, with the academy holes following either in the autumn or spring of 2019,” said Jonathan.
-“I am very confident about its prospects – the golf course itself is very strong, and a new village has been developed right next door on the former Vauxhall storage yard – the largest (ex) car park in Europe.
+Jonathan said, “I am very confident about Caddington’s prospects – the golf course itself is very strong, in a good location and a new village has been developed right next door on the former Vauxhall storage yard – the largest (ex) car park in Europe.
 Caddington has been a terrific project for us to be involved with, and McGee’s a great client.
-With landfill opportunities starting to pop up all over the country – in the past most sites were in the south of England – there are a number of possibilities for similar developments elsewhere.”
+With landfill opportunities all over the UK – whereas, in the past most sites were in the south of England – there are opportunities for similar developments elsewhere.”